coderzbx/CarND-Traffic-Sign-Classifier-Project/writeup.md

 Steps:

-* Convert the image to YUV and extract Y Channel that correspond to the grayscale image:
+* Convert the image to [YUV](https://en.wikipedia.org/wiki/YUV) and extract Y Channel that correspond to the grayscale image:
 `img_y = cv2.cvtColor(img, (cv2.COLOR_BGR2YUV))[:,:,0]`
+ Y stands for the luma component (the brightness) and U and V are the chrominance (color) components.

 * Normalize the image to have a range from 0 to 1:
 ` img_y = (img_y / 255.).astype(np.float32) `